-2. The MR class may be divided into four height classes at the organiser's discretion.
+2. The MR class may be divided into three height classes at the organiser's discretion.

-3. Item 4 & 5 of previous Area contest rules will apply to any Novice contest; i.e. Novices must not have previously been placed in the top 3 in a NABBA Area novice contest, or have won ANY OPEN contest.
-A First-Timer must not have competed before.
+3. Item 4 & 5 of previous Area contest rules will apply to any Novice contest i.e. Novices must not have previously been placed in the top three in a NABBA Area novice contest, or have won ANY OPEN contest.
+A First-timer must not have competed before.

 COMPETITIONS, QUALIFYING, AWARDS

-The Area Shows act as qualifiers and lead up to the Mr, Miss, Junior, Masters, Novice, and Fitness categories Britain Finals which is held annually.
-However the first qualifier for the Britain Finals will be the NABBA UK show of the previous year.
+The Area Shows act as qualifiers and lead up to the Mr, Miss, Teens, Junior, Masters, Novice, and Fitness categories Britain Finals which is held annually.
+However, the first qualifier for the Britain Finals will be the NABBA UK show of the previous year.

 The NABBA Council will discuss and agree on a renewed annual basis, selected Universe Winners to be invited to the next Annual World Championship, which NABBA recognises.